ahadjidi/Waddup/README.md

 Once the command is finished, your virtual environment will be ready.
 Next, you can "activate" it by running the activation script.

-If you are on Windows, you will use .venv\Scripts\activate.bat.
+If you are on Windows, you will use \.venv\Scripts\Activate.ps1

 On other OSes, you will use source .venv/bin/activate.